jixia02/Getting_and_cleaning_data_course.project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # It should run in a folder of the Samsung data (the zip had this folder: UCI HAR Dataset) The script assumes it has in it's working directory the following files and folders:
-# working directory
+Working directory is:
 getwd()
 [1] "/Users/liujixia/coursera/Getting_and_Cleaning_Data/Courseproject"

-# files in UCI HAR Dataset folder ("/Users/liujixia/coursera/Getting_and_Cleaning_Data/Courseproject/UCI HAR Dataset"):
+Files in UCI HAR Dataset folder ("/Users/liujixia/coursera/Getting_and_Cleaning_Data/Courseproject/UCI HAR Dataset"): activity_labels.txt features.txt test/
-activity_labels.txt
-features.txt
-test/